 "A. Holland Forbes, donor of trophy, and N. H. Arnold making an ascent" writing in margins continues 'Aug.
 14th 1908 - This is the balloon that won the race.'
 The balloon was the North Adams No. 1.
 The back printed touts the Massachusetts town: 'This city is not only the balloon center of the East, but is unsurpassed as a retail trading center and has excellent advantages as a place of residence and for many kinds of manufacturing.
 For information concerning the city address, THE MERCHANTS' ASSOCIATION, / S. McVeigh, President.
 J. E. Miller, Secretary".
 Unused post card from the New England Printing Company in North Adams, minor wear at all corners. $16.00 bm(n)rg(f)g(a) NEW / NOUVEAU / NEU

 "AIRSHIP / E PALESTINE / FAIR" showing it manned, nearby & above a crowd & tent; unused sepia-tone real photo post card with oxidation indicating a circa-1910 age.
 East Palestine is a village in Columbiana County Ohio.
 The name of the airship is on the side of the balloon; it may yield to magnification.
-SALE IN PROGRESS bo(e)
+Sold but front side still available for scholarly study & research as an enlarged 300-dpi scan (publication quality) in .jpg format for $3.75. bo(e)

 "Air-ship going against the wind over Omaha, Neb." unused postcard with evenly-divided back, made in Germany for The Omaha News Company, album impressions at the corners, curl to the paper but no problem in any album, good edges.
 The only similar card we have seen had its caption left-justified; this is the only right-justified caption we have seen. $15.00 bn(o)